Leonard Fournette Player Prop Bets for NFL Week 6 | Tampa Bay vs. Philadelphia 10/14/2021

 Matchup vs. Philadelphia

-- Fournette did not have a touchdown run in that outing against the Eagles.
+- Fournette did not have a touchdown run in that contest against the Eagles.

-- The Eagles have the NFL's 30th-ranked defense against the run, surrendering 142.0 yards per game.
+- The Eagles have the NFL's 30th-ranked defense against the run, giving up 142.0 yards per game.

-- The Buccaneers are up against the NFL's 10th-ranked defense when it comes to rushing TDs allowed (four this year).
+- This season the Eagles are ranked 10th in the league in rushing touchdowns conceded (four).

 Recent Performances

-- In last week's matchup with the Dolphins, Fournette racked up 67 yards on 12 carries (averaging 5.6 yards per carry) while scoring one touchdown on the ground.
+- In last week's outing against the Dolphins, Fournette carried the ball 12 times for 67 yards (5.6 yards per carry) and scored one touchdown.

-- Fournette has 167 yards on 36 carries (55.7 ypg) with one rushing touchdown during his last three games.
+- Fournette has 167 yards on 36 carries (55.7 ypg) with one rushing touchdown over his last three games.

 Fournette's Tampa Bay Teammates